Fatimbit/seg3103_playground/lab04/README.md

 ### Refactoring

 In the inital commit, every time I tested the placement of an X to the board, it would wipe all other values from the board, so I restructured it to prevent that from happening.

+I then changed the test to test placement of the X with a specified board size.